Brink Junior High eSports Information

 Dismissal from Team

-Not following any of the bylaws/expectations/responsibilities will result in dismissal from team
+Not following any of the bylaws/expectations/responsibilities or not following any Brink school rules will result in dismissal from team.